BarryCarlyon/twitch_misc/eventsub/handlers/nodejs/README.md

 - Open `config_sample.json` in a text editor
 - Change the 8000 to whatever port you want, or leave it be
-- Change the `""` of `HUB_SECRET` to whatever you want. it's suggested to keep it between a-z (any case) and 0-9.
-Just for ease of use
+- Change the `""` of `hook_secret` to whatever you want. it's suggested to keep it between a-z (any case) and 0-9.
 - Save your modified file as `config.json`

+Twitch suggests that

+> The secret is a string between 10 and 100 characters that your application will define and send to Twitch in the subscription creation process.
+As a result, this secret should not be your Client Secret or Extension secret.

 ## Running the example